 It took me several years after that to be able to get started with mineral buffet because of its main drawback: that it only comes in 25-pound bags from the manufacturer.
 I finally decided to take the plunge and bought in a whole pallet with a couple friends.
 With shipping alone costing several hundred dollars though, I began to dream on a way to make this option accessible to everyone.

 The second major hurdle we’ve run into and heard from other producers is the size required for the mineral feeders.
 We use the 2-hole black mineral feeders but with 20 different minerals, this creates a substantial footprint.
 It isn’t feasible to easily add one to every pasture either, so you’re left having to decide which animals will go without and for how long.
 I want to add though that we used mineral buffet for our rabbit colony and it worked perfectly in little 4-ounce jars tied to the fence.
 Smaller containers can work too, depending on your setup.
+Edit for 2022, I played with some different small setups that can work for small herds – take a look here.

 We put together this feeder in a couple of hours from a cattle panel, 10 2-hole mineral feeders and an $80 stall mat for a total cost of about $150.
 It’s not light–especially the stall mat–or easily portable, but it works really well for hornless goats.
 Our Nigerian Dwarf bucks, with their larger heads, have a bit more of a squeeze to fit through but they make it work.